quii/learn-go-with-tests/math.md

 ### Write enough code to make it pass

-When we get the expected failure, we can fill in the return value of `HandsAt`:
+When we get the expected failure, we can fill in the return value of `SecondHand`:

 ```go
 // SecondHand is the unit vector of the second hand of an analogue clock at time `t`